 - Child’s name, current year and room number

-- The name of the school your child will be attending in 2020 (if known)
+- The name of the school your child will be attending the following year (if known)

 Or click here to access a form which can be completed and returned to the front office.